 Football Insights – Nigel Winterburn

-With the international break in full swing, former Arsenal and West Ham defender Nigel Winterburn took the time out to give his exclusive insights on his former clubs as the Premier League season reaches its climax.
-Get Nigel’s thoughts below and if you are looking for some value for the World Cup Qualifiers then check out our boosted odds and for new customers of GentingBet, get started with our sports welcome offer which you can claim below.
+With the start of the new Premier League season almost upon us, former Arsenal and West Ham defender Nigel Winterburn took the time out to give his exclusive insights on his former clubs and some of his transfer opinions ahead of the new season.
+Get Nigel’s thoughts below and if you are looking for some value for the new Premier League season then check out our boosted odds and for new customers of GentingBet, get started with our sports welcome offer which you can claim below.

 PRICE BOOSTS MAX BET £10